Wilder at Piikoi

 No analysis available

-Searched for 'hotel rental pool', 'hotel rental program', and named hotel partnerships; nothing found.
-Because there is no evidence STRs are permitted, hotel-pool participation is not indicated.
+I searched for 'hotel rental pool', 'hotel rental program', and brand-managed rental language and found nothing.
+Because there is no evidence STRs are allowed, and no mention of any hotel pool program, this is false.

-Looked for 'mandatory hotel pool', 'required to participate', or 'must be in rental program' language and found none.
-With no STR/hotel-pool evidence, there is no indication of any mandatory rental-pool participation.
+I looked for explicit language such as 'mandatory hotel pool', 'required to participate', or 'must be in rental program' and found none.
+Therefore mandatory participation in a rental pool is not supported by the remarks.

 No analysis available